 In the end not quite for me, I just got bored.
 But others that I spoke to said that they could have stayed there all day.
 I guess I couldn’t quiet my mind like I imagine you might have to when you are just floating in tepid water.

-The panoramic pool opened up the forrest view toward the city of Ottawa and though I enjoyed it – it’s sure it’s much more beautiful in the summertime.
+The panoramic pool opened up the forest view toward the city of Ottawa and though I enjoyed it – it’s sure it’s much more beautiful in the summertime.

 Finally, I was happy to see the the aufguss ritual was alive and well.
 Though I did notice that it was not quite as hot as when they were first experimenting, so the middle sauna seat could have easily been the top.